Mother Book: Every Genius Begins with Definitions

-Mother Book: Empowering Definition Spectrum, Brain-Based Learning and Knowledge Transfer
+Mother Book: Empowering Brain-Based Learning through Definition Spectrum

 Spectrum book is the mother book of brainpage development, so mother can ask her kids object definitions at home from the spectrum book of definitions.